Philipp-Sc/cosmos-rust-bot/README.md

 > :warning: Terra-rust-bot will not save your **seed phrase**, make sure you do not lose it.
 Make sure you clear your copy/paste clipboard.

-> :arrow_right: Terra-rust-bot can be used without a seed phrase, view only mode.
-It is recommended to test this first :arrow_left:
+> :test_tube: Terra-rust-bot can be used without a seed phrase, view only mode.
+It is recommended to test this first

-> :arrow_right: It is always a good idea to use a dedicated wallet. :arrow_left:
+> :diamond_shape_with_a_dot_inside: It is always a good idea to use a dedicated wallet.

+> :speedboat: To optimize speed run terra-rust-bot on a multi-core system for the best performance.

 > :warning: No security audit has been performed.